metaporter-sd/metaporter_nano/README.md

     ```bash
     bash src/metaporter_nano/scripts/docker_run.sh
     ```
-The container will build all packages, source the setuup files and the workspace.
+The container will build all packages, source the setuup files, and source the workspace.
 You can directly run ROS nodes from the packages in your workspace.